 For more information visit AB 341

-AB 1826, also called "Mandatory Commercial Organics Recycling" places requirements on businesses, multi-family residences and jurisdictions to divert organic waste from the landfills.
+AB 1826, also called "Mandatory Commercial Organics Recycling" places requirements on businesses, multi-family residences, and jurisdictions to divert organic waste from landfills.

 - Effective September 15, 2020, all businesses generating 2 cubic yards or more of commercial solid waste and 20 gallons or more of organic waste per week shall arrange for organic waste recycling service.